-The land use designations and zones discussed in the previous chapter provide a framework to guide and manage development in the municipality.
-They recognize and address specific land use planning issues and challenges associated with certain areas (e.g., serviced versus unserviced, coastal versus inland) or certain types of development (e.g., residential, industrial, commercial); however, some issues and opportunities are shared among all areas of the municipality.
+The land use designations and zones discussed in the previous chapter will provide a framework to guide and manage development in the municipality.
+They will recognize and address specific land use planning issues and challenges associated with certain areas.
+However, some issues and opportunities are shared among all areas of the municipality.
 These issues include signage, the regulation and buildings and lots, and non-conforming uses and structures.
-This chapter addressed those municipality-wide planning topics.